 Silver and Gold

 Stevens’ 2012 Christmas project was a sequel to his much-beloved annual yuletide offerings, most of which could easily slide between Bing Crosby and Mariah Carey on any holiday playlist.
 Not so with most of Silver and Gold, a deeply weird meditation on the tensions, terror, tragedy and ultimate triumph of Christmastime.
 It doesn’t all work — some of the noodling folk jams come off pretty half-baked — but at its best, it’s sublime.
 There’s a new spin on Prince’s “Alphabet St.” and a nearly ten-minute rendition of “Do You Hear What I Hear?”
 And the masterful 13-minute extravaganza finale “Christmas Unicorn” seems close to Stevens’ magnum opus, shoving all of his complicated thoughts about the birth of Christ and its subsequent commercialization into one enormous blowout that ends on an extended Joy Division cover.

-2020 is an interesting year and it lends itself to interesting albums.
-The Ascension is certainly that, applying Stevens’ pop music sensibilities in stark, sparse fashion, soundtracking Stevens’ attempts to wrap his head around just what in the Sam Hill is going on here.
-For an artist known for his excesses, The Ascension is notable for its restraint, deploying an adventurous sonic spirit in moderation, mirroring Stevens’ dour mood.
+2020 was an interesting year and it lent itself to interesting albums.
+The Ascension was certainly that, applying Stevens’ pop music sensibilities in stark, sparse fashion, soundtracking Stevens’ attempts to wrap his head around just what in the Sam Hill is going on here.
+For an artist known for his excesses, The Ascension was notable for its restraint, deploying an adventurous sonic spirit in moderation, mirroring Stevens’ dour mood.
 Its successes are astonishing, such as the title track, which ranks among his best work.

 Age of Adz